aumartinez/mvc-php/README.md

 Constant names are all upercased, example: MY_CONSTANT.

+### Function and variables names

+Function and variable names are lowercased and can follow if desired an "camel case" format, or separated by a valid character like "_".

+Name examples: $myMethod or $my_method, $myVariable or $my_variable.

 ## Directory structure

 A proposed directory structure for a given project could be as below,